 Each record in EF{ARR} contains a sequence of AM_DOs followed by SC_DOs.
 The content of the record is the rule that applies for access to the selected file.
-The content of a sample EF{ARR} file is given in Annex F.
+The content of a sample EF{ARR} file is given in annex F. The option with the SE ID referencing shall be used in an application where several security environments exist.